 - Increasing gaming engagement.
 We believe that gaming's increasing time share of global entertainment consumption will drive continued growth in spending on both games and gaming products.
 Gaming continues to become increasingly social, as streaming viewership becomes more widely adopted along with increasing numbers of content creators.
-This trend, which has accelerated in the past few years experienced a setback in 2022 primarily due to challenging macroeconomic conditions and the ongoing war between Russia and Ukraine.
-While the gaming peripherals market showed signs of recovery in 2023 in North America and Europe, the streaming market has yet to recover to pre-2022 levels.
-As and when it does, we believe that we are well positioned to serve this market with best-in-class tools for content creation.
-We expect the overall gaming market to enter a new growth phase in 2024 as we enter a refresh cycle from the surge of consumer spending that occurred during the COVID-19 pandemic.
-Specifically, the video gaming industry is experiencing a significant shift and we believe is poised for continued growth and innovation.
-The convergence of quality content, console availability, favorable regulatory developments, and the expanded implementation of AI are driving such growth and innovation.
-As anticipated, we saw a surge in demand for our peripherals products in the three months ended March 31, 2024, and we expect this trend to continue into 2024. - Introduction of new high-performance computing hardware and sophisticated games.
+More members of the younger generation are gamers and spend more time on gaming related activities than older generations.
+These trends will over time bring more gamers and creators to purchase dedicated hardware and grow the market for peripheral products.
+The growth of this market will not be linear, as it is impacted by macro-economic and consumer confidence conditions.
+Our Gaming Components and Systems segment makes components used for self-built PCs and full gaming systems.
+The self-built PC market is heavily influenced by the timing of release of new game titles and next-gen CPUs and GPUs, as discussed in the bullet below.
+As for the peripherals market, during the first half of 2024, our Gamer and Creator Peripherals segment benefited from a slight improvement in the peripherals market compared to the same period last year.
+We were also able to increase our sales in this segment through expanding our product offerings, such as the Teleprompters, PC controllers and mobile controllers, and several new keyboards.
+We expect this trend to continue into the second half of 2024 and in 2025. - Introduction of new high-performance computing hardware and sophisticated games.
 We believe that the introduction of more powerful CPUs and GPUs that place increased demands on other system components, such as memory, power supply or cooling, has a significant effect on increasing the demand for our products.
 In addition, we believe that the introduction and success of games with sophisticated graphics that place increasing demands on system processing speed and capacity and therefore require more powerful CPUs or GPUs, drives demand for our high-performance gaming components and systems, such as PSUs and cooling solutions, and our gaming PC memory.
 As a result, our operating results may be materially affected by the timing of, and the rate at which computer hardware companies introduce, new and enhanced CPUs and GPUs, the timing of, and rate at which computer game companies and developers introduce sophisticated new and improved games that require increasingly high levels of system and graphics processing power, and whether these new products and games are widely accepted by gamers.
-During 2023, we experienced overall demand increase for our gaming components and systems products primarily driven by the self-built PC market expansion from the increase in availability of new and reasonably priced GPUs and CPUs as well as the release of new game titles.
-In 2024, we will be mid-cycle for new GPU platforms and do not expect a similar increase in demand driven by these new GPU platforms until the next substantial GPU launch which is likely to impact second half of 2024 and 2025.
-Further, as anticipated, the slowdown in the self-built PC market activity, beginning 2024, led to a decrease in demand for our products in the Gaming Components and Systems segment in the three months ended March 31, 2024.
+During 2023, we experienced overall demand increase for our gaming components and systems products primarily driven by the self-built PC market expansion from the increase in availability in late 2022 of new and reasonably priced GPUs and CPUs as well as the release of new game titles.
+In 2024, we are mid-cycle for new GPU platforms, and as a result, we do not expect a similar increase in demand driven by these new GPU platforms and some highly anticipated game title releases until the next substantial GPU launch which is now expected in late 2024 and 2025.
+The slowdown in the self-built PC market activity in the first half of 2024, led to a decrease in demand for our products in the Gaming Components and Systems segment in the six months ended June 30, 2024.